M-o-a-T/moat/doc/spec_link.rst

 * 1
   Address Acquire
   Like 0/Poll, but only devices that don't have an address should react.
+  Can only be addressed to all clients.

+* 1
+  Console input
+  Assuming that the device contains some sort of command interpreter, send the message in the following bytes to it.
-  Can only be addressed to all clients; its meaning for specific clients is reserved.
+  Can only be addressed to a specific client.

+* 2
+  Firmware update.
+  TODO see separate document.
+  The "firmware version" subcommand may be sent as a broadcast.

-* 2…12
+* 3…12
   Reserved

 * 13